Tony Gleeson (2011)

 A RETURN TO THE FOLD :

-In 2002, after an absence of nearly 15 years, seeing my two sons and daughter through College and university, I came back to the Dragons as a coach and administrator and, with the consent of the club management, intend to continue to assist the club in any way I can in the future.
+In 2002, after an absence of nearly 15 years, seeing my two sons and daughter through College and university, I came back to the Dragons as a coach and administrator and, with the consent of the club management, and intended to continue to assist the club in any way I could in the future.

 As far as my two sons are concerned, they were both good players and, ironically, they both Captained an SSJCA Cawsey Shield rep team to victory some 5 years apart.